Chronology of Crack Initiation

 - Definitely see a possible crack.

 - Specimen fails along a crack other than the one being observed.

-* The mathematics of Fracture Mechanics (F/M) requires the existence of a macrocrack (a crack that is large with respect to the surrounding microstructure), so it is convenient to divide the essentially continuous process of fatigue crack formation into “propagation” (described by F/M) from what precedes it, “initiation.”
+* The mathematics of Fracture Mechanics (F/M) requires the existence of a macrocrack (a small crack that is still large with respect to the surrounding microstructure), so it is convenient to divide the essentially continuous process of fatigue crack formation into “propagation” (described by F/M) from what precedes it, “initiation.”
 Unfortunately this has led to considerable semantic hair-splitting and the insistence by some that “initiation” doesn’t exist since there is no measurable signal of it.
 We will avoid such nonproductive debates here.